Russia pummels port of Odesa in attempt to disrupt supplies

 The idea reflected Ukraine’s ability to stymie a larger, better-armed Russian military, which has surprised many who had anticipated a much quicker end to the conflict.

 One of the most dramatic examples of Ukraine’s ability to prevent easy victories is in Mariupol, where Ukrainian fighters remained holed up at a steel plant, denying Russia’s full control of the city.
-The regiment defending the plant said Russian warplanes continued bombarding it.
+The regiment defending the plant said Russian warplanes attempted to storm the plant and continued bombarding it, striking 34 times in 24 hours.

-In recent days, the United Nations and Red Cross organized a rescue of what some officials said were the last civilians trapped at the plant.
+In recent days, the United Nations and the Red Cross organized a rescue of what some officials said were the last civilians trapped at the plant.
 But two officials said Tuesday that about 100 were believed to still be in the complex’s underground tunnels.
-Others said that was impossible to confirm.
+Donetsk regional Gov. Pavlo Kyrylenko said those who remain are people “that the Russians have not selected” for evacuation.

+Kyrylenko and Petro Andryushchenko, an adviser to Mariupol’s mayor, did not say how they knew civilians were still in the complex — a warren of tunnels and bunkers spread over 11 square kilometers (4 square miles).
+Others said their statements were impossible to confirm.

 In another example of the grisly toll of the war, Ukrainian officials said they found the bodies of 44 civilians in the rubble of a building destroyed weeks ago in the northeastern city of Izyum.